The Ancient Sumer – The Cradle Of Civilization

 Historically, Sumer emerged around 4500 BCE and flourished until roughly 1900 BCE.
 It occupied southern Mesopotamia, known today as Southern Iraq.
 This region was a complex network of city-states, such as Uruk, Ur, and Lagash, autonomously governed yet culturally united.

-Ancient Sumerian tablets are, in fact, considered some of the earliest historical records, giving scholars a real opportunity to understand the ancient world.
+Scholars consider ancient Sumerian tablets some of the earliest historical records, providing a real opportunity to understand the ancient world.
 The tales they depict speak of profound interactions between gods and men that many argue are not merely mythical but hint at a sophisticated understanding of the universe.

 The genius of the Sumerians is also evident in their array of world-first innovations.
 Picture a world without the wheel.
 Hard to imagine, right?
 They crafted this vital tool, along with the earliest form of writing, cuneiform, which evolved literacy and record-keeping.